Cosmic String in the BTZ Black Hole Background with Time-Dependant Tension: The circular loop equation

-As explained in the table(2), when the mass of the black hole is $M\leq0$ there is no constraint on the initial radii of the cosmic string loops for collapsing to form black holes.
+As explained in the table 2, when the mass of the black hole is $M\leq0$ there is no constraint on the initial radii of the cosmic string loops for collapsing to form black holes.
 In that case there is no chance for loops to survive in the space time and variation of $J$ has no affect to avoid the collapsing of the loops become black hole.
-When the mass of the BTZ black hole is $M>0$ then the loops for collapsing should satisfy constraint as $r(t_0)>\alpha$ and the values of $\alpha$ decrease with respect to increase of the BTZ mass.
+When the mass of the BTZ black hole is $M>0$ then the loops for collapsing should satisfy constraint as $r(t_0)>\alpha$ and the values of $\alpha$ decrease with increasing of the BTZ mass.
 We find that by increasing the mass of BTZ black hole the less loops will stay because the initial radii is small, so there are more loops satisfying this condition.
-Here, we must point out for the spinless and $M=1$ BTZ black holes which we have to the de-Sitter spacetime which solved by [34].
-In the special case ,he has shown for initial radii $r(t_0)<0.7070L$ the loops will collapse to form black hole.But we showed that the BTZ black hole with angular momentum as $J\geq1$,the result is clearly contrast whit his result.
-It means that the loops with condition like $r(t_0)>0.7070L$ will collapse to form black hole, and also we note that smaller loops avoid to become black hole.The observational results show that there could exist a lot of cosmic string loops in our universe [26, 44] .The final results of the cosmic string loops in the BTZ background in case of $J>1$ lead us to have lots of loops.

-Fig.(3) shows that if the magnitude of the BTZ black hole mass decreases, then the rate of collapsing loops become faster.

-Next, we shall discuss about the cosmic strings with time-varying tension.
-For the loops of cosmic string as the power of time$\mu=\mu_0t^q$ we solve equation (7) numerically.As above mentioned the values of large $J$ can not case collapsing loops to black hole,Now we consider $J=1$ and $M=1$ and $\mu=\mu_0t^q$, and we find that for all values of $q\geq 0$ our results are same as $q=0$.
-It means that the loops satisfying $r(t_0)>.707L$ finally collapse to black holes,and the value of $q>0$ can only has influence on the time of collapsing see fig(4).
+Here, we must point out for the spinless and $M=1$ BTZ black holes, we have de-Sitter space-time which is solved by in the Ref.
+[33].

+In the special case, it is found for initial radii $r(t_0)<0.7070$ the loops will collapse to form black hole.
+But we showed that for the BTZ black hole with angular momentum as $J\geq1$, the result is clearly contrast with the results of the Ref.
+[33].
+The physical interpretation of this phenomena is simple, so the strings with angular momentum have rotational motion and it yields to black hole later.
+It means that the loops with condition like $r(t_0)>0.7070$ will collapse to form black hole, and also we note that smaller loops avoid to become black hole.
+The observational results show that there could exist a lot of cosmic string loops in our universe [19, 25].
+The final results of the cosmic string loops in the BTZ background in the case of $J>1$ lead us to have lots of loops.\\ Fig. 3 shows that if the magnitude of the BTZ black hole mass decreases, then the rate of collapsing loops becomes faster.
+It means that massive loops are better candidate to forming black holes.\\ Next, we shall discuss about the cosmic strings with time-varying tension.
+For the loops of cosmic string as the power of time $\mu=\mu_0t^q$ we solve equation (9) numerically.
+As mentioned above, the values of large $J$ can not cause collapsing loops to black hole.
+Now, we consider $J=1$, $M=1$ and $\mu=\mu_0t^q$, and we find that for all values of $q\geq 0$ our results are same as $q=0$.
+It means that the loops satisfying $r(t_0)>0.707$ finally collapse to black holes, and the value of $q>0$ can only has influence on the time of collapsing (see the Fig. 4).